vvaucoul/vvaucoul/README.md

 ## Hi There 👋, I'm Vincent !

 I'm a french IT developer.
-I'am currently studying at school 42 Paris.
+I am currently studying at school 42 Paris.
 I started coding since 2014.<br>
 I'm passionate about operating system developement and artificial intelligence.<br>

 Currently working hard on my kernel from scratch in **C** and **ASM** with lot of fun 🙃